 Maysoon Zayid is an actress, professional standup comedian, and writer.
-She received a BFA in acting from Arizona State University.
-She is the co-founder and co-executive producer of the New York Arab-American Comedy Festival.
-She was a full-time On Air Contributor to Countdown with Keith Olbermann, and has most recently appeared on The Queen Latifah Show, The Meredith Viera Show, and Huffington Post Live.
-She currently writes a column for NewsWeek's The Daily Beast and was a speaker at TEDWomen 2013.
+She received a BA in Acting from Arizona State University.
+She is the co-founder and co-executive producer of the New York Arab American Comedy Festival.
+Maysoon was a full-time On Air Contributor to Countdown with Keith Olbermann, and has most recently appeared on The Queen Latifah Show, The Meredith Viera Show, and Huffington Post Live.
+Maysoon is a recurring columnist at The Daily Beast and was a speaker at TEDWomen 2013.

-Maysoon has appeared on Comedy Central's The Watch List, PBS's America at a Crossroads: Muslim Comics Stand Up, CNN, HBO, As The World Turns, Law & Order, MTV, 20/20, BBC's The Doha Debates, and had a feature role in Adam Sandler's You Don't Mess With the Zohan.
+Maysoon has appeared on Comedy Central's The Watch List, PBS's America at a Crossroads: Muslim Comics Stand Up, CNN, HBO, As the World Turns, MTV, 20/20, BBC's The Doha Debates, and had a feature role in Adam Sandler's You Don't Mess With the Zohan.
 As a professional comedian, Maysoon has performed in top New York clubs, and has toured extensively at home and abroad.
-She is a headliner on the Arabs Gone Wild Comedy Tour and The Muslims Are Coming Tour.
+She was a headliner on the Arabs Gone Wild Comedy Tour and The Muslims Are Coming Tour.

-Maysoon's one-woman show, LAW, was produced and directed by the legendary Kathy Najimy, and debuted at LA's Comedy Central Space.
-Her screenplay, If I Cancan You Cancan, was chosen for the Sundance Middle Eastern Screenwriters Lab.
-Maysoon was a delegate at the 2008 Democratic National Convention and named one of 21 leaders of the 21st century by Women's Enews.
-She is the founder of Maysoon's Kids, a scholarship and wellness program for Palestinian disabled and wounded refugee children and was delighted to be a 2013 honoree of United Cerebral Palsy NYC's Women Who Care Awards.
+Maysoon's screenplay, If I CanCan, was chosen for the Sundance Middle Eastern Screenwriters Lab.
+She was a delegate at the 2008 Democratic National Convention and named one of 21 leaders of the 21st century by Women's Enews.
+She is the founder of Maysoon's Kids, a scholarship and wellness program for disabled and wounded refugee children and was delighted to be a 2013 honoree of United Cerebral Palsy NYC's Women Who Care Awards.

 Murad M. Awawdeh

 Murad M. Awawdeh is a Palestinian-American, hailing from Brooklyn, NY.
-An award-winning organizer, artist, and editor, he has worked on numerous social and environmental justice campaigns/projects throughout New York City.
+An award-winning organizer, artist, and editor, he has worked on numerous campaigns/projects throughout New York City and State.
 Murad works to build bridges in communities to develop local leadership.
-Murad has worked on four New York Arab-American Comedy Festivals, wearing multiple hats, this year returning as the NYAACF Company Manager working closely with the executive producers to execute the best, baddest, and boldest festival to date!
+Murad has worked on seven New York Arab-American Comedy Festivals, wearing multiple hats, this year returning as the NYAACF Company Manager working closely with the executive producers to execute the best, baddest, and boldest festival to date!